ccxt/ccxt/CONTRIBUTING.md

 a   │   |                          |
 d  ─┤   //-------------------------+ ← thin horizontal ruler comment is used to separate code blocks e   │   |                          |
-r   │   |  base market class       |   above this first bold line all code is language-specific
+r   │   |  base exchange class     |   above this first bold line all code is language-specific
     ╰   |                          |                    ↑
         //=========================+ ← first 'bold' horizontal ruler comment ╭   |                          |                    ↓
-    │   |  derived market class A  |   below this line all code can be ported to other languages │   |                          |
+    │   | derived exchange class A |   below this line all code can be ported to other languages │   |                          |
 b   │   //-------------------------+ ← thin horizontal ruler used to separate derived classes o   │   |                          |
-d  ─┤   |  derived market class B  |
+d  ─┤   | derived exchange class B |
 y   │   |                          |
     │   //-------------------------+
     │   |                          |